brenomatos/brenomatos.github.io/_projects/5_project.md

 # Bars

-Belo Horizonte, or simply BH, is known in Brazil for being the 'city of bars'.
+I've lived in Belo Horizonte, or simply BH, for many years.
+BH is known in Brazil for being the 'city of bars'.
 Although I often dispute this claim, here are some of my favorite places:

 ### Café Cultura Bar